jchen1ca/walnut/image_augmentation.md

 <a name='translation'></a>
 ### 4)	Translation
 Translation is to shift the image left or right, up or down, on a ratio that defines how much maximum to shift.
 To resize the image back to its original dimensions Keras by default uses a filling mode called ‘nearest’.
+In the following example, we assume that the image has a black background beyond its boundary, and are translated appropriately.
+This method of augmentation is very useful as most objects can be located at almost anywhere in the image.
+This forces your convolutional neural network to look everywhere.
+[Arun Gandhi, 2021](https://nanonets.com/blog/data-augmentation-how-to-use-deep-learning-when-you-have-limited-data-part-2/)
   <div class="fig figcenter fighighlight">
   <img src="/assets/ia/translation.jpg" width="50%">
   <div class="figcaption">

 <a name='rotation'></a>
 ### 5)	Rotation
+Rotation is a nasty data augmentation due to the blank border after rotating an angle not 90 or 180 degree.
+[Arun Gandhi, 2021](https://nanonets.com/blog/data-augmentation-how-to-use-deep-learning-when-you-have-limited-data-part-2/)
   <div class="fig figcenter fighighlight">
   <img src="/assets/ia/rotation.jpg" width="50%">
   <div class="figcaption">

 <a name='stretching'></a>
 ### 6)	Stretching
 -	Contrast stretching